-The majority of the coffees we choose have been coming from Factories (washing stations) under the Cooperative Societies in Nyeri and Kirinyaga.
 We have a portfolio of returning producers and factories that we have worked with over many years.
-Our goal is always to maintain these relationships.
-Besides this our general buying strategy in Kenya is based on finding extraordinary coffees performing extremely well on the cupping table.
-And of course they have to be traceable!
-But that’s normally not an issue in Kenya.
-Whether we buy it direct from the Cooperatives/Farms or through the auction, you can determine where it's coming from.
+And we know they are capable of producing great coffees and our goal is always to maintain these relationships, and ensure the coffees we buy are fully traceable.
+That’s normally not an issue in Kenya.
+Whether we buy it directly from the Cooperatives/Farms or through the auction, you can determine where it’s coming from.

-But it's also important to buy it from a trustworthy supplier so that you know the premiums are going back to the producers.
-Many of the Cooperatives place their pride and efforts in good returns to the farmers.
+However it remains vital to work with trustworthy suppliers so we know the premiums we pay for the coffee are going back to the producers.
+Many of the cooperatives place their pride and efforts in delivering good returns to the farmers.
 It’s also a way to attract the framers to deliver their coffees in the future.

 Kenya lies at longitude 34 – 42 degrees and latitudes 5 degrees and covers an area of 580 thousand square kilometers.
 There are about 43 million inhabitants.
 The two main coffee growing areas are in the surroundings of Mt.
 Kenya in Central Kenya as well the west all the way towards Mt.
 Elgon at the border of Uganda.

 Kenya can produce up to 65,000 tons of green coffee and varies from year to year.
 The last few years it’s been around 45,000 tons.
 Kenya mainly produces fully washed coffees, and is considered by many as the world’s number one quality producer.
 There are more than 700 thousand coffee farmers (smallholders) representing about 55% of the production.
 The rest are mostly Estates.
 There are about 3000 small estates with less than 20 hectares, 300 larger ones and about 1,100 cooperative wet mills.
 Coffee exports counts for about 10% of Kenya’s income.